davidfstr/Crystal-Web-Archiver/README.md

     * If free disk space drops too low then refuse to download further resources
     * Quit immediately even when a project with many resources was open recently
     * Open preferences dialog significantly faster for projects containing many URLs
+    * Significantly speedup creation of tasks that have many children, such as tasks that download groups with very many members

 * Critical fixes
     * Linux: Fix dialog that appears on app launch to be sized correctly.